Connect Health’s 8-point guide to setting up virtual student placements

 Consider placement structure

 - What aspect of your virtual service could students shadow?
-Utilise MSK, APP, pain, rheumatology and occupational health clinics using Microsoft Teams.
+Utilise MSK, APP, pain and rheumatology clinics using Microsoft Teams.
 Patients have been very accommodating about having students shadowing (at times up to 24 in one go!).

 - In what way could students get some patient interaction?
 We have students doing joint clinics with clinicians via 3 way conference calling.